-Our approach to Compensation Fund financial modelling
+Our approach to Compensation Fund contribution setting

-We use a financial model to support our decision-making process for determining a recommended contribution level.
-The key element to determining the recommended level is a number of judgements we must make over:
+We use a cash projection to support our decision-making process for determining a recommended contribution level.
+The key element to determining the recommended level is the judgement we must make over:

-- the degree to which we will use past experience to inform our assessment of what the future may hold. - how much allowance to make for exceptional intervention events that have very material short term cash outflow impacts. - our knowledge of potentially significant ongoing and upcoming claims.
+- the degree to which we will use past experience to inform our assessment of what the future may hold. - how much allowance to make for exceptional intervention events that have very material cash outflow impacts. - our knowledge of potentially significant ongoing and upcoming claims. - The time it will take for claims to be settled and recoveries and residual balances to be received.